DANR1BEIRO/JAVAXP/Programming Logic Exercises/src/README.md

 - [x] 16 - Create an algorithm that reads three values representing the three sides of a triangle, verifies if they are valid, and determines whether the triangle is equilateral, isosceles, or scalene.

--[] 17 - Create an algorithm that reads a temperature in Fahrenheit and calculates the corresponding temperature in Celsius.
+-[x] 17 - Create an algorithm that reads a temperature in Fahrenheit and calculates the corresponding temperature in Celsius.
 Print both temperatures on the screen.

 Formula: